mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/three_causal_hypotheses.png)

-We also use Bayesian inference to obtain confounder representations (e.g. by sampling from the posterior distribution of the latent confounder) and to produce counterfactual predictions.
+We currently work on using Bayesian inference to obtain confounder representations (e.g. by sampling from the posterior distribution of the latent confounder) and to produce counterfactual predictions on the individual level.

 ## Model selection in graphical models through sequential Monte Carlo